ElektraInitiative/libelektra/doc/dev/kdb-record.md

 Every modification will include its UTC timestamp and the modified key in its path.
 For example, `user:/elektra/record/sessions/MySession/12345678/system:\/hello`.
 The value of this key will be the modification action, i.e. `created`, `modified`, `deleted`.

-Based on which modification took place (creation, modification or deletion), the old and new value for the key will also be recordes as `.../old` and `.../new`.
+Based on which modification took place (creation, modification or deletion), the old and new value for the key will also be recorded as `.../old` and `.../new`.

 For the workflow example from below, it would look like this (11111, 22222, 33333 simulate time stamps):
 ```